 7.5 Conclusions

-was carried out of T-joint weave reinforcement under tensile pull-off load using binary encoding of design variables to allow optimisation based on the permutations of weft yarn variations using a genetic algorithm on a HPC.
+Optimisation of T-joint weave reinforcement under tensile pull-off load has been carried out using binary encoding of design variables to allow optimisation based on the permutations of weft yarn variations using a genetic algorithm on an HPC.

 The optimum textile showed an 8.8% increase in the load at initial failure when compared to the orthogonal weave with no crossover of the weft yarn and a 30% increase over the worst performing weave.

 The optimum textile found had a reduced noodle region, achieved by a combination of weft yarn crossover and entanglement.
 Four yarns of the five in each half crossover while one remains in the same half.
 This arrangement allows the noodle to be flattened out and stresses redistributed so that the failure occurs further away from the noodle region.
-One reason for this may be that the crossover and entanglement allows there to be more fibre placed along the direction of the loading.
+The crossover and entanglement allows there to be more fibre placed along the direction of the loading within the junction region.
 This can be contrasted with the worst performing weave reinforcement and the orthogonal (straight) weave which both had reduced levels of weave entanglement resulting in a greater proportion of the yarns aligned transverse to the loading direction.